 It’s official — the wrecking ball is joining the Internet of Things.
-On any given day, Caterpillar, the 90-year-old industrial equipment giant, has more than 3 million machines in the field around the world.
+On any given day, Caterpillar, the 90-year-old industrial equipment giant, has more than three million machines in the field around the world.
 But the biggest and baddest industrial Cats — bulldozers, excavators, backhoes and loaders — aren’t just moving mountains of dirt and digging tunnels.
 They’re beginning to move mountains of critical machine data from onboard sensors and other IoT gear, enabling new services and capabilities for equipment owners, customers, yard managers, service technicians and everyone tied into the big business behind the hard labor.

 As part of Caterpillar’s recent minority investment in data analytics platform Uptake (founded by Groupon co-founder Brad Keywell), the company is aiming to bring its physical product line online — enmeshed into what its bigger rival, GE, calls the Industrial Internet.
 As Caterpillar CEO Douglas Oberhelman recently explained, sensors on a Caterpillar dozer working in the Arctic might soon be able to diagnose a mechanical problem, relay an alert back to the equipment owner and “maybe even back to the actual engineer who designed the product.”